Study in London programme

 The Sir John Cass Faculty of Art, Architecture and Design will not be offering any semester modules, so if you wish to take any modules from this department you'll need to stay for the whole year.

-The summary list of modules lists all the classes scheduled to run in the coming semesters, which may be taken by Study in London students.
+The summary list of modules lists all the classes scheduled to run in the coming semesters which Study in London students can take.
 This will allow easier selection of modules than using the entire online catalogue.
 The online catalogue allows you to see the syllabus, assessment methods and reading lists for each class.
 It will also list any prerequisites that you must fulfil in order to take the class.

 - am (classes occurring between 9am and 1pm)